 - Return sheet pan with green beans and salmon to the oven and roast until salmon flakes easily with a fork and green beans are tender, 10 to 15 minutes (depending on thickness).

 - When sweet potatoes are tender, drain and let steam for ~5 minutes to release moisture.
-Return potatoes to stock pot and mash with butter and heavy cream.
-Add some more cream or a splash of water if needed.
+Return potatoes to stock pot and mash with butter.
+Add some stock or water if needed.
 Season with some salt.